codechapin/mlir-examples/README.md

 * Lowering
 * Dialect
 * Module
 * Operation
 * Region
-      * Basic Block
+* Block
-        * Operation

 ### Lowering
+A pipeline of passes (steps) to lower the code from high level code to low level code.
+For example: C is the high level code and binary machine code is the low level code.
-Passes to lower the code from high level to low level, each pass has the opportunity to improve performance and semantics of the lowered code.
+Each pass in the pipeline has the opportunity to improve performance and/or semantics of the lowered code.

 ### Dialect
-A collection of rules, operations, and types for a domain.
+A collection of rules, operations, and types for a specific domain (Math, Memory, Concurrency, etc.).

 Some default dialects:
 * scf: structured control flow, loops and conditionals
 * index: accessing elements in arrays and tensors
 * func: defining and calling functions
 * memref: memory allocation and management.
 Buffers
-* arith: arithmetic, bitwise, and comparison operations for integers and floats.
+* arith: arithmetic, bitwise, and comparison operations for integers/floats.
 Including vectors, scalars, tensors
 * tensor: multi-dimensional arrays (tensors)
 * linalg: linear algebra

 ### Module
-The top level set of Operations
+The top level set of Operations.

 ### Operation
 A collection of Regions.
-Named: `my_dialect.my_operation`

 ### Region
-A collection of Basic Blocks and/or Operations, uses `{}`
+A collection of Blocks.
+Syntax: `{}`

-### Basic Block
+### Block
-A collection of Operations, uses `^` and a label.
-Like: `^bb1`
+A collection of Operations.
+Syntax: `^` and a label.
+Like: `^bb1`.

 ```
 module {